AaronPBishop/StarFleets/README.md

-# Battleship
+# StarFleets
-is a single-player browser version of the popular board game.
+is a single-player browser-based version of the popular board game, Battleship.
+A new board instance is generated each time the game is loaded, and each tile on the board is mapped to a matching position in a 2-dimensional array.
+There are 17 corresponding 'starfleet' tiles that must be found and destroyed in order to win.
 The tiles are randomly generated and appended to the DOM with JavaScript.

-A new board instance is generated each time the game is played, and each tile on the board is mapped to a matching position in a 2d array.
-There are 17 ship tiles that must be found in order to win.
-Players may 'miss' a total of 27 tiles before losing the game.
+Players are given a total of 27 projectiles at the start of each game.
+A loss will occur if a player runs out of projectiles before every starfleet is destroyed.

 >To play:
-Simply run the app in localhost and open your browser on the specified port.
+Simply launch the file in localhost and open your browser to the specified port.
 Have fun!